ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

 **However, evaluation can be expressed as testing when:**

 1. Individual dataset entries produce binary outcomes: Each entry evaluates to pass or fail, even if the underlying decision uses scoring internally
-2. Aggregate performance determines overall pass/fail: A confidence threshold (e.g., 80%) is set for the entire dataset—if 80% or more entries pass, the evaluation passes
+2. Aggregate performance determines overall pass/fail: A minimum pass rate threshold (e.g., 80%) is set for the entire dataset—if 80% or more entries pass, the evaluation passes

 This allows **evaluation to be expressed within the test framework** while respecting the probabilistic nature of AI systems.